ThinkDataEd/curriculum/docs/unit4/lesson3.md

     100. **Find Trusted Coverage** - This is where we determine if a claim is reliable.
 Do a Google News search for relevant stories and use known fact-checking sites like snopes.com, factcheck.org, or politifact.com.
 If there are images in your source, you can do a reverse image search via Google to check its validity or if it’s used elsewhere.
 Here’s a helpful video on how to do a reverse image search: <br>
     [https://www.youtube.com/watch_popup?v=7eKG9RuqUE4](https://www.youtube.com/watch_popup?v=7eKG9RuqUE4 "https://www.youtube.com/watch_popup?v=7eKG9RuqUE4"){:target="_blank"}

-    100: **Trace claims, quotes, and media back to the original context** - A lot of what we see on the web is a re-reporting or commentary of a story.
+    100. **Trace claims, quotes, and media back to the original context** - A lot of what we see on the web is a re-reporting or commentary of a story.
 When you see phrases like “As reported by…” or “According to…”, it can be an indication of this.
 Here’s a video to help navigate finding an original source: <br>
     [https://www.youtube.com/watch_popup?v=tRZ-N3OvvUs](https://www.youtube.com/watch_popup?v=tRZ-N3OvvUs "https://www.youtube.com/watch_popup?v=tRZ-N3OvvUs"){:target="_blank"}

 4. Now that you know how to check the credibility of sources, we will review characteristics of a participatory sensing campaign.

-5. Move on to review their class created campaign from Unit 3.
-Using a Pair-Share strategy, ask students to discuss when a Participatory Sensing campaign should be used rather than a survey. <span style="color:grey"> Answers will vary.
+5. Refer back to their class created campaign from Unit 3 to review.
+Using a *Pair-Share* strategy, ask students to discuss when a Participatory Sensing campaign should be used rather than a survey. <span style="color:grey"> ***Answers will vary.
 Research questions that include variation across time or across locations are good candidates for Participatory Sensing campaigns; therefore, a trigger is necessary in order to record observations at multiple time points and locations.
-If a question needs to be answered only once, then a survey is a better method. </span>
+If a question needs to be answered only once, then a survey is a better method.*** </span>

 6. Remind students that in the last unit, they created one campaign for the entire class.
 In this unit, each student team will be creating and implementing a campaign on a topic that addresses a community concern or interest.